vedph/taxo-store-shell/README.md

 ## Overview

-This workspace contains frontend components to consume a [tree store](https://github.com/vedph/taxo-store) via its API.

-The tree store is a simple store for node trees, backed by a RDBMS.
+This workspace contains frontend components to consume a [taxonomies tree store](https://github.com/vedph/taxo-store) via its API.
+This is a simple tree store for node trees, backed by a RDBMS.
 It allows you to create, read, update, and delete nodes in a tree structure.
 The store is then wrapped in an ASP.NET Core Web API for easy access.

 There are just two basic entities in the store: